Ar-zz-duboy/Arduboy/README.md

 Arduboy Library
 ===============
+_`ekem/develop`_

+# This is Development Branch
+This is the branch for ekem's development work.

+Please use the `stable` branch for the current stable build.
+Use `develop` for the team development build.

 This library provides Arduboy's  core functionality.

 ## Using the Library
+---

 To use the Arduboy library, it must be installed and then included in your project.

 ### Install